 Please note: the content in this guide reflects pre-COVID-19 conditions and outlook.

-This guide has information to prepare you for working in the New Zealand hospitality sector.
+This guide has information to prepare you for working in hospitality in New Zealand.

 An employer version of this guide is available on the Immigration New Zealand website:

-The New Zealand hospitality industry values migrant workers.
-No matter how long you stay in New Zealand, it is important that you enjoy your time working here.
+No matter how long you stay in New Zealand, we want you to enjoy your time working here.

-It can take time to get used to living and working in a new country.
-It is important that you and your family have the information and support you need, even if you are here on a temporary visa.
+It can take time to get used to living and working in a new country, so it is also important that you and your family have the information and support you need to help you settle, even if you are here on a temporary visa.

-In 2015, there were 108,000 people working in hospitality in New Zealand.
-Over half of them (54.6%) worked in cafés and restaurants.
+In 2019 there were more than 133,000 people working in hospitality in New Zealand.
+Over half of them (56.5%) worked in cafes and restaurants.
 Most of New Zealand’s hospitality work is in Auckland.
-In 2015, 38% of New Zealand’s hospitality sales happened in Auckland.
-The next biggest markets were Canterbury (13%) and Wellington (11.8%).
+In 2019, 39.1% of New Zealand’s hospitality sales were in Auckland.
+The next biggest markets were Canterbury (12.3%) and Wellington (10.6%).